High energy prices

 In our house, we have district heating.
 The prices are comparable with gas.
 In 2021, we used 30 GJ gas, which cost €111.00 a month.
 This year, with the same use, we need to pay €175.00 a month.

 When I calculate three scenarios (one with €111,00, one with €135.00 and with €175.00 a month).
 Including the investment of a heat pump, extra use of electricity, subsidies and maintenance of €300.00 a year, still a heat pump is less expensive than district heating.
 This is over the life span of 15 years.
 The return on investment is in our case 10-15 years.

 A heat pump is worth always considering, especially when you need to replace your hot water boiler.
 And, with a subsidy and the energy prices in 2022 it is more interesting than ever before.

-If you want help with preparing your move, please contact me.
+If you want help with searching a company or checking a quotation, just contact me.